google/skia/modules/canvaskit/README.md

 # Prerequisites

+Node v14 or later is required to run tests.
+We use npm (the Node Package Manager) to install test dependencies.
+Recent installations of Node have npm as well.
+CanvasKit has no other external source dependencies.

 To compile CanvasKit, you will first need to [install `emscripten`][1].
 This will set the environment `EMSDK` (among others) which is required for compilation.
 Which version should you use?  [`/infra/wasm-common/docker/emsdk-base/Dockerfile`][2] shows the version we build and test with.
-We try to keep this up-to-date.
+We try to use as recent a version of emscripten as is reasonable.

 [1]: https://emscripten.org/docs/getting_started/downloads.html
 [2]: https://github.com/google/skia/blob/master/infra/wasm-common/docker/emsdk-base/Dockerfile